yizhou-demog/yizhou-demog.github.io/index.md

 - **University of California, Berkeley**
   Ph.D. in Demography, 2017
-  Advisors: Ronald Lee, Alan Auerbach, Jennifer Johnson-Hanks, and Charles I. Jones
+  Advisors: Ronald Lee (chair), Alan Auerbach, Jennifer Johnson-Hanks, and Charles I. Jones
   M.A. in Demography, 2012

 - **Stanford Graduate School of Business**